Basic4ppc - Windows Mobile Development

 Hi Klaus and Dennishea

 What I have done is to give the user an input sheet, where the person can enter the limits of the 4 corners of the screen.
 I then calculate a ratio between the screen size and the limits entered.
 This constant is then applied to the X and Y positions on the screen.
-The drawing information that is kept in the database is still correct, but when it gets plotted on the PPC, it gets adjusted by this ratio.
+The drawing information that is kept in the database is still correct, but when it gets plotted on the PPC, it gets adjusted by this ratio.:confused:

 Vice versa is also true.
 When you plot a line on the PPC, it gets adjusted by this ratio...i.e. line(1000,1000,2000,2000) will get plotted on the screen as (50,50,100,100) depending on the ratio.